Jambalaya with Chicken, Sausage, and Shrimp

 • Combine paprika, cayenne, onion powder, garlic powder, oregano, salt and pepper in a small bowl.
 Set aside.

-• Heat oil in a large skillet and add garlic, chicken, Kielbasa, and shrimp.
+• Heat oil in a large skillet or dutch oven and add garlic, chicken, Kielbasa, and shrimp.
 Saute for about 1 minute then add onion, celery and peppers.
 Saute another minute or two.

 • Sprinkle with previously combined seasonings.
 Saute until vegetables become soft and onion becomes translucent.